emoon/minifb/README.md

 ## Wayland (Linux)

-Depends on gcc and wayland-client and wayland-cursor.
-Built using the wayland-gcc variants.
+Depends on gcc, wayland-client, wayland-cursor, and libxkbcommon.

 If you use **CMake** just enable the flag: